gasduster99/sppComp/try1/try1_2.md

  depending on
 the posteriors of these variance parameters the each model learns  stratum contained within each heriarchy maybe

-Any and all heirarchical variance parameters are estimated from the data and thus distributed
+Any and all hierarchical variance parameters are estimated from the data and thus distributed

 $$v \sim IG(1,~2\times10^{3}) ~~~\forall~~~v$$